yezkez10/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd patient shown in the current list of ClinicAssistant.

-   * `appt /for 1 /d description details /on 02-01-2024 12:00` : Adds an appointment with specified time to the patient identified with `INDEX` 1 in the list.
+   * `appt /for 1 /doc 1 /d description details /on 02-01-2024 12:00` : Adds an appointment with specified Doctor index, description and time to the patient identified with `INDEX` 1 in the list.

    * `view /on 02-01-2024` : Displays all available timeslots that can be booked for an appointment on 02 Jan 2024.